 But there was one personality disorder above all others that the clinical psychologist paid extra attention to – the covert narcissist.
 She explained that covert narcissists are hard to spot, but their numbers are large -- roughly 6 million US and Canadian adults exhibit persistent traits that would land them with a formal diagnosis of Narcissistic Personality Disorder or NPD.

 In short, covert narcissists are deeply insecure, controlling, manipulative, pathological liars who are thin-skinned and prone to rage.
-They are, in families in the workplace, golf clubs -- everywhere.
+They are found in families in the workplace, golf clubs -- everywhere.
 In the family system they divide and concur.
 They commonly, set up a dynamic so that someone is always in and someone is always out.
 They are basically emotional 8-year-olds in adult bodies who can't self-regulate their emotions.
 But there is a catch.
 They can also be incredibly charming, wealthy, and often ascend to the top of hierarchies in corporations and governments (on the left and the right).
 Lastly, and above all else, narcissists lack empathy – they are simply not kind people.
 They can play at being kind, but it's not a persistent quality.
 That's why they are called covert.

-It rare that a narcissist would ever agree to attend a family meeting.
+It is rare that a narcissist would ever agree to attend a family meeting.
 In fact, the idea of them attending is almost comical.
 After a narcissist has finished their handiwork of dividing and splitting relationships, there is usually no family left to meet (at least not in any real sense of the word).
 Are you starting to see why family meetings are a success?
 It's because they are self-selecting.

 This is not to suggest that someone who refuses to attend a family meeting is automatically a narcissist.
 Some people simply don't understand what a family meeting is, or they may believe it is something that only the ultra wealthy do, or they may be influenced by their own culture that discourages open, transparent family conversations about money.